Table of Contents ×

 14. 3D Mechanical Animation

 This type of animation is commonly used for introducing a physical product.
-It’s normally crafted with 3D software to show assembly process or product details.
+It’s normally crafted with 3D software to show the assembly process or product details.
 The main purpose is to visually represent the configuration of a mechanical product and its components.

 Look at the example from I-COOP: